domsoos/global_optimizer_cpu/README.md

 # Global Optimizer CPU
 HPC Research Project for Global Optimization

+The full report can be found [here](https://rpubs.com/domsoos/1091304)

 To compile the program, run the following command:

 ```
 make && ./main
 ```
+The program will ask how many dimensions the user would like to use the Rosenbrock function.
+Then the user have to choose the type of algorithm to run.

-Then, to generate a report, install R and Quarto then use:
+To generate a resource usage report, install R and Quarto then use:
 ```
 quarto render memory.qmd
 ```